 - Achilles tendonitis

-- Chronic wounds, such as foot ulcers in people with diabetes
+- Chronic wounds such as diabetic foot ulcers

 - Ligament injuries